wp-plugins/bj-lazy-load/readme.txt

 * Automaticly serve scaled down images in responsive designs
 * Automaticly serve hiDPI images for hiDPI screens (like Apples Retina Display)

 Please let me know if you have any issues.
-Fastest way to get a response is by Twitter: http://twitter.com/bjornjohansen
+Fastest way to get a response is by Twitter: https://twitter.com/bjornjohansen

+= Translations =
+* Russian (ru_RU) by Elvisrk
+* Hebrew (he_IL) by Imri Sagive
+* Norwegian Bokmål (nb_NO) by Bjørn Johansen

 == Installation ==
 1. Download and unzip plugin